tylerreckart/odin/README.md

 Included in the project repo is a git folder, which contains two subfolders with git configuration settings.
 The config folder holds a `.gitconfig` file.
 This file contains all of the aliases and git settings that I use in my day-to-day workflow.
 Also included is a `.gitmessage` file, which allows for you to customize what you see when you make a commit.
 Just copy those over to your home directory and you'll be set (you'll have to fill in your info in the `.gitconfig` file to get everything working).

 ## [Tmux](https://tmux.github.io/)
 Odin works great with tmux.
-Included in the project repo is a `tmux` folder, which contains all of my preferences for utilizing tmux in tandem with Odin
+Included in the project repo is a `tmux` folder, which contains all of my preferences for utilizing tmux in tandem with Odin.

 ## Credits
 Odin is highly inspired by [jacobthemyth](http://github.com/jacobthemyth/dotfiles)'s personal zsh shell.